Smashing Pumpkins release new single 'Beguiled' and tell us about their three-part "rock opera", 'ATUM'

 - READ MORE: 50 geeky facts about Smashing Pumpkins

 The project has been previewed by the swaggering, all-guns-blazing ‘Beguiled’, which sees the Pumpkins return to their gritty, guitar-led sound.
-A special live video performance if the song was shared on the group’s TikTok last night (September 19).
+A special live video performance of the song was shared on the group’s TikTok last night (September 19).

 Speaking to NME, Corgan said the track had emerged from around “80 ideas” that eventually turned into “a bunch of different demos; a riff here, a chord change, a little vocal melody”.